The lactating mother/parent in hospital

-Mothers may hand express if a pump is unavailable or that is their preference.
+The parent may hand express if a pump is unavailable or that is their preference.
 See a video on hand expressing technique here.
 Electric pumps are often available from maternity settings, children's wards or the emergency department.
-Mothers who aren't used to expressing may find it difficult to get 'let-down' (milk ejection) for a pump or via hand expressing.
+Those who aren't used to expressing may find it difficult to get 'let-down' (milk ejection) for a pump or via hand expressing.
 Warming the breast may help, for example hand expressing in a shower, or looking at photos and videos of the baby and smelling objects belonging to the baby.
-Maternity infant feeding teams may be able to offer support to mothers admitted on general wards.
+Maternity infant feeding teams may be able to offer support to those admitted on general wards.

 It should also be noted that it may be very difficult for an exclusively breastfed baby to suddenly feed by another route.
 When milk is expressed to provide milk for the infant or child, it should be stored correctly (see advice here), and transported efficiently.

 We have a downloadable poster that may be helpful to educate staff on these issues.

 Medication and lactation

-See separate page on medication and breastfeeding while a mother is admitted, including contrast agents and anaesthetics
+See separate page on medication and breastfeeding, including contrast agents and anaesthetics